|

 exasperating aspect of this project is the fact that

-Dave Gillilan repeatedly asked the archaeologists at the Ohio
+Dave Gillilan repeatedly asked Ohio's state archaeologists

-Historical Society (mainly Dr. Bradley Lepper) to at least take a look at his material as
+to at least take a look at his material as

 he was removing it from where it appeared.
 (He had no